GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/patterns/batch/tutorial.md

 * It can integrate with other job APIs.
 * Kueue refers to jobs defined with any API as Workloads, to avoid the confusion with the specific Kubernetes Job API.

-When working with Kueue there are a few concepts that ome needs to be familiar with:
+When working with Kueue there are a few concepts that some needs to be familiar with:

 * ResourceFlavour